rohithanc/cne-sfia2-brief/README.md

 ![This picture shows what the app looks like in the browser](https://imgur.com/a/dwFeFmd)

 ## Issues Encountered
+- There were often issues with ssh-ing into VMs.
+- Whilst coding Kubernetes, curling the external IP would often reveal internal service errors
+  - this was due to the environmental variables not being called correctly
+- Configuring the Kubernetes commands in the pipeline was difficult as host key verification would fail or there were not enough permissions allowed to the User handling the AWS EKS cluster and AWS CLI
+  - the solution used to solve this was SSH-ing into the original VM in order to run the Kubernetes cluster.

 ## Improvements and Ideas for Future Deployment Projects
+- more focus on security
+  - using more secrets and environmental variables
+  - less hard-coding
+- using Terraform to create a new environment for Kubernetes
+- rewriting the Ansible playbook to incorporate roles so the playbook could act on more VMs
+  - e.g. downloading Docker and Docker-compose on the testing VM beforehand instead of putting the download command in a script for the CI pipeline to run